Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/browser-ampli.md

 ---
 title: Browser Ampli Wrapper
-description: Learn how to install and use the Amplitude Data Ampli SDK for the browser JavaScript and Typescript runtimes.
+description: Learn how to install and use the Amplitude Data Ampli Wrapper for the browser JavaScript and Typescript runtimes.
 icon: material/language-javascript
 ---